Skyline, San Diego: Geography

 The Skyline-Paradise Hills Community as a whole make up approximately 4,500 acres.
-Much like the surrounding neighborhoods of Bay Terraces, Paradise Hills, and Jamacha-Lomita, Skyline is comprised predominantly of low-density single-family homes spread across the hilly area.
+Much like the surrounding neighborhoods of Bay Terraces, Paradise Hills, and Jamacha-Lomita, Skyline is composed predominantly of low-density single-family homes spread across the hilly area.
 A major geographic feature is Paradise Valley, which runs on an east-west axis through the middle of the community and gives rise to the Paradise Creek, which flows into San Diego Bay.
 Skyline, along with North Bay Terrace, Jamacha, and Lomita are north of Paradise Valley Rd.

 Demographics

 Skyline is a very diverse neighborhood and home to one of the largest concentrations of African-Americans in the City.
 Current demographics for the neighborhood are as follows: people of Hispanic heritage make up 36.4%, followed by African-Americans at 31.6%, Asian at 19.9%, non-Hispanic Whites 7.0%, Mixed Race at 4.4% and others 0.6% It ranked 112 out of 125 San Diego neighborhoods in terms of lowest percentage of non-Hispanic whites, and 13 out of 125 San Diego neighborhoods in terms of total population that is non-White (roughly 93.0%).